read-write-web/rww-play/README.md

     <http://www.w3.org/ns/auth/cert#modulus> "C13AB88098CF47FCE6B3463FC7E8762036154FE616B956544D50EE63133CC8748D692A00DAFF5331D2564BB1DD5AEF94636ED09EFFA9E776CA6B4A92022BB060BF18FC709936EF43D345289A7FD91C81801A921376D7BCC1C63BD3335FB385A01EC0B71877FCBD1E4525393CCD5F2922D68840945943A675CCAE245222E3EB99B87B180807002063CB78174C1605EA1ECFECF57264F7F60CD8C270175A1D8DD58DFC7D3C56DB273B0494B034EC185B09977CBB530E7E407206107A73CD4B49E17610559F2A81EA8E3F613C3D3C161C06FE5CB114A8522D20DED77CAAA8C761090022F9CD4AF2C8F21DF7CF05287E379225AEA6A3A6610D02C4A44AA7CEED2CC3"^^<http://www.w3.org/2001/XMLSchema#hexBinary> .
 ```

+Notice the `Link` header above.
+Every resource points to its ACL file in such a header.

 The client certificate in `../eg/test-localhost.pem` contains exactly the private key given in the above
 cert as you can see by comparing the modulus and exponents in both representations.
 This
 is what allows the authentication to go through, using the (WebID over TLS protocol)[http://webid.info/spec/].